Bernie Sanders Pens A Teenager’s Handbook On ‘Political Revolution’, DSA Members Quadruple In One Year

 In keeping with the ideas of Bernie Sanders, the Democratic Socialists of America don’t look to big names or stars to promote their beliefs.
 They seek to campaign as locally as they can which includes knocking on the doors of voters an using phone banks to get their messages across.
 And while Sanders may not technically be affiliated with the DSA, many of their core values are shared with those of Bernie’s.

-Bernie Sanders new book The Bernie Sanders Guide to Political Revolution will be available on August 29.
+Bernie Sanders new book the Bernie Sanders Guide to Political Revolution will be available on August 29.

 [Featured Image by Alex Wong/Featured Image]